Whooping Cough

 • Severe paroxysmal cough lasting 1-10 weeks

-• Recovery over 2-3 weeks
+• Recovery can take weeks to months

-These severe coughing attacks happen suddenly and repeatedly, with periods of no coughing in between, which is known as a paroxysmal cough.
+These severe coughing attacks occur suddenly and repeatedly, with periods of no coughing in between, known as a paroxysmal cough.
 The cough may be more frequent at night.
 The fits can be so intense that the patient runs out of breath, and when the coughing stops, a loud, high-pitched whoop is usually heard as they breathe in.
 Not all patients will produce the whooping sound.
 Infants with pertussis may develop apnoea (pauses in breathing).

 In some cases, the coughing is so forceful that it may cause: